 · How do we ensure fairness for individuals and companies in environments driven by AI?

-Led by former SEC Commissioner Kara Stein and based in San Francisco at the heart of the world’s technology ecosystem, The AI and Capital Markets Initiative is uniquely poised to map the implications of technological changes for public markets and advance proposals and advisories for policymakers and the public.
+Led by former SEC Commissioner Kara Stein and based in San Francisco at the heart of the world’s technology ecosystem, the AI, Data, and Capital Markets Initiative is uniquely poised to map the implications of technological changes for public markets and advance proposals and advisories for policymakers and the public.

 Image credit: Emily Grundon, 2018, installation of Myriad (Tulips) by Anna Ridler, which explores AI & markets.